Access to education

 AIDRom also organises Romanian language classes in the same way as the ICAR Foundation.

 In Galaţi, JRS representative was not aware if beneficiaries were grouped based on their knowledge. due to the high number of beneficiaries.
 There are two teachers, one for children and the other for adults.
 The classes are held three times per week for two hours.
 JRS is also organising Romanian language courses every weekday in Constanta and Galaţi.
-It was reported that sometimes the classes are not held during vacantions.
+Also in 2023, classes were not held during school holidays.
 The director of the centre mentioned that the course may be held separately for children and adults, but not so many are interested in attending the class.

 In Giurgiu, according to AIDRom representatives the Romanian language classes were held by AIDRom for asylum seekers and beneficiaries of international protection.
 The director of Giurgiu Regional Centre mentioned that the preparatory course for learning the Romanian language takes place at the Tudor Vianu Theoretical High School in Giurgiu, for one year, twice a week for two hours.
 The enrolment of asylum-seeking unaccompanied minors at the preparatory course was done by the legal representative.
 Nevertheless, at the time of registration they had already left the centre and none attended the course.